 Teacher in Charge: A. Knight

-There is a course contribution of $100 to cover all resources for the year.
+There is a course contribution of $120 for ingredients for the year.

 An individual course will only run if sufficient students are accepted into the course.